 Using Pop-Ups In Website Banner

-One of the most powerful ways to begin with email marketing for your personal brand is putting pop-ups into the website banners and headers.
+One of the most powerful ways to begin with email marketing for your personal brand is by putting pop-ups into the website banners and headers.

 Here’s one of the examples to look at.